Antonini333/Backend-Dental-App/README.md

 - https://guarded-scrubland-93096.herokuapp.com/appointments/show/INSERT-EMAIL-HERE 🔛 **Show appointments of user by date** (GET method)

-  Required parameters by body: "date" // If you don't facilitate a date, all dates of user will be shown.
+  Required parameters by body: "date" // If you don't facilitate a date, all appointments of user will be shown.

 - https://guarded-scrubland-93096.herokuapp.com/appointments/create/INSERT-EMAIL-HERE 🔛 **User can make a new appointment** (POST method)